 Responsibility, in this context, refers to clearly defining expectations at the outset of a project.
-If quest members do not know upfront what actions will qualify them for dragonslaver status, confusion and conflict will arise when it is time to assign titles later.
-In research, project contributors often lack clarity about what qualifies them for authorship or how their contributions will be weighted when assigning authorship positions (Marušić et al. 2014; Martins et al. 2023).
-Establishing a prenuptial collaboration agreement to outline authorship rules has been suggested as a way to prevent disputes later on (Tscharntke et al. 2007; Eggert 2011; Hess et al. 2015; Teixeira da Silva 2021; Borer et al. 2023; Kiermer 2023).
+If quest members do not know upfront what actions will qualify them for dragonslayer status, confusion and conflict will arise when it is time to assign titles later.
+In research, project contributors often lack clarity about what qualifies them for authorship or how their contributions will be weighted when assigning authorship positions (Marušić et al. 2014; Martins Establishing prenuptial 2023). a collaboration agreement to outline authorship rules has been suggested as a way to prevent disputes later on (Tscharntke et al. 2007; Eggert 2011; Hess et al. 2015; Teixeira da Silva 2021; Borer et al. 2023; Kiermer 2023).
 However, while the prevalence of such agreements is unclear, it is likely that only a small fraction of research teams currently adopt this practice.